TRACE: Grounding Time Series in Context for Multimodal Embedding and Retrieval: Experiments

 \section{Experiments}

-We evaluate \name from three key perspectives: (1) its effectiveness in cross-modal retrieval compared to strong time series encoders (Sec.~\ref{sec:retrieval}), (2) its utility as a retriever in retrieval-augmented forecasting pipelines (Sec~\ref{sec:rag}), and (3) its generalization ability as a standalone encoder for forecasting and classification (Sec.~\ref{sec:encoder}).
+We evaluate \name from three key perspectives: (1) its effectiveness in cross-modal retrieval (Sec.~\ref{sec:retrieval}) and time-sereis retrieval (Sec.~\ref{sec:ts2ts}) compared to strong baselines, (2) its utility as a retriever in retrieval-augmented forecasting pipelines (Sec~\ref{sec:rag}), and (3) its generalization ability as a standalone encoder for forecasting and classification (Sec.~\ref{sec:encoder}).
 Experiments are conducted on public benchmarks and our curated multimodal dataset designed to assess cross-modal alignment and retrieval performance.